jadounrahul/kartsnms/doc/Extensions/Network-Map.md

 # Network Map

-LibreNMS has the ability to show you a network map based on:
+KartsNMS has the ability to show you a network map based on:

 - xDP Discovery
 - MAC addresses